Shaq–Kobe feud: 1999–2000

 The Lakers went on to defeat the Indiana Pacers in six games and won their first NBA championship since 1988.
 The Lakers led the series 2–0 behind O'Neal's dominating presence.
 The Lakers lost Game 3, which Bryant missed with an ankle injury.
 After O'Neal fouled out in overtime of Game 4, Jackson spread the floor and had Bryant take over the offense and lead the team to victory.
 Leading 110–109 with 1:32 remaining in Game 6, Jackson again spread the offense—even with O'Neal on the floor—and again allowed Bryant to take over; the Lakers won the game, 116–111, and the championship.
 In the ensuing celebration, Bryant was the first person to embrace O'Neal.

 The season was not without confrontation, as O'Neal in one team meeting said, "I have something to say.
 I think Kobe is playing too selfishly for us to win."
 O'Neal felt pressure to be leader of the team and was upset with Bryant's shot selection.
 Teammate Ron Harper helped mediate the differences between O'Neal and Bryant.
 According to Jackson, "Kobe didn't have a selfish agenda; he just felt that the way he had been playing was the best way he could contribute.
 Gradually, he's seen there is a different way to contribute that incorporates more of the team."
 Upon arriving at the Lakers that season, Winter said he was stunned to discover the level of hatred O'Neal expressed toward Bryant.
 "There was a lot of hatred in [O'Neal's] heart ...
 Kobe just took it and kept going."
 O'Neal regularly expressed to management that he did not believe the team could win a championship with Bryant.
 Winter observed that O'Neal influenced the entire team against Bryant.
 Winter thought that Bryant made it a point to get the ball to O'Neal that year, but O'Neal did not appreciate what Bryant was doing to help him.
 During that season's All-Star Game, Bryant did not participate in the Slam Dunk Contest and a matchup against Vince Carter, following Jackson's request to pass on individual accomplishments to keep the focus on the team.
 During All-Star warm-ups, O'Neal mimicked Bryant's crossover dribble but threw the ball into the stands to accentuate Bryant's turnovers.
 O'Neal said it was an inside joke between Kobe and him.
 Jackson and Winter relied on the triangle offense to heal the relationship between O'Neal and Bryant.
-The coaches believed that the offense was so structured that the relationship between the two players would be smoother on the court.
-The coaches would also tell the team they did not see the selfishness in Bryant that the players saw.
+The coaches believed that the offense was so structured to smooth over the relationship between the two players on the court.
+The coaches also told the team they did not see the selfishness in Bryant that the players saw.
 Winter even put together a video for O'Neal to show that Bryant was playing his role correctly.